The Central Coast boasts a vibrant community of talented makers and creators

 Explore connections between language, memory and making.
 Learn traditional calligraphy, transform handwritten messages into stitched lines, and experiment with textile techniques.
 Create a personal artwork or contribute to a collaborative piece.
 Reflective, beginner‑friendly, with all materials and guidance provided.
 Work at your own pace in a welcoming studio environment.

-Students explore childhood memories, transforming meaningful moments into keywords cut from coloured paper.
-Positive and negative shapes are assembled on prepared canvases, using colour to express emotion, memory and loss.
-Guided by the artist’s practice and Korean childhood experiences, participants create reflective artworks to take home as reminders of childhood.
+Students explore childhood memories, transforming moments into keywords cut from coloured paper.
+Positive and negative shapes are assembled on canvases, using colour to express emotion, memory and loss.
+Guided by the artist’s practice and Korean childhood experiences, participants create artworks to take home as reminders of childhood.

 A free, family‑friendly portrait drawing activity where children create portraits of their parents using coloured pencils and crayons.
 Drawings are displayed as a public installation each weekend.
 Families can share and exchange Korean stories, creating a playful, cross‑cultural experience.
 Children participate with parental supervision, and everyone is welcome to enjoy the evolving exhibition.